evianambarnes/portfolio/finalproject3.md

 | [home page](https://evianambarnes.github.io/portfolio/) | [visualizing debt](dataviz2.md) | [critique by design](CritiquebyDesign.md) | [final project I](Final_project_EvianaBarnes1.md) | [final project II](final_project_pt_2.md) | [final project III](finalproject3.md) |

-# The final data story
+# The Final Data Story
 [Internet Access in West Virginia](https://carnegiemellon.shorthandstories.com/internet-access-in-west-virginia/index.html)

-# Changes made since Part II
+# Changes Made since Part II

 I was in a pretty strong place when I submitted part 2 of my final project.
 Therefore I had very few changes to make before submitting my final project.
 From my user research, the main changes I identified from these conversations were to rename my first visualization; add some more context to the background section about West Virginia's connectivity and Wetzel County specifically; and cater the call to action to all audiences.